 Victorian House Hunting In Phoenix

-Thanks to the flood of ready-made designs, there are Victorian-style homes — especially Queen Anne style — all over the country.
+Thanks to the flood of ready-made designs, there are Victorian-style homes, especially the Queen Anne style, all over the country but just a small handful here in Phoenix.
 Most Victorian homes were built before 1910, but in Midwestern farming communities the style was still being built as late as the 1940’s.

-San Francisco and New Orleans are known for their painted ladies, and there are similar groups of the colorful houses in the Charles Village neighborhood in Baltimore; Lafayette Square in St. Louis; Cape May, N.J.; and the Columbia-Tusculum area in Cincinnati.
+San Francisco and New Orleans are known for their painted ladies.
+Additionally, there are similar groups of the colorful houses in the Charles Village neighborhood in Baltimore; Lafayette Square in St. Louis; Cape May, N.J.; and the Columbia-Tusculum area in Cincinnati.
 If you like the style and don’t mind doing the extra upkeep, you can likely find a Victorian in almost any city.Let's Get Social!